satyagraha5/CodeJam_Python/README.md

 # CodeJam_Python
-Google CodeJam code using python
+Google CodeJam code using python.
-These codes are published by Satyagraha5
+These codes are published by Satyagraha5.